mtsoares/kubernetes-lab/Lab02/README.md

 ## Creating a wordpress pod

-Access Lab02 folder containing some helper files:
+Access the folder Lab02, which contains some helper files:

 ```bash
 cd ~/kubernetes-lab/Lab02
 ```

-Edit the wordpress-pod.yml file adding the required information on the file.
-Once done, apply the created file and check if the pod started correctly by:
+Edit the wordpress-pod.yml file adding the required information to it.
+Once you have finished, apply the created file and check if the pod has started correctly by:

-* Getting all the pods on the current namespace wordpress-apps and checking the status
+* Getting all the pods on the current namespace wordpress-apps and checking their status.
 * Checking the logs for the created pod.
-(Use the commands already used on previous exercises)
+(Use the same commands you already used in previous exercises.)

-If the pod is not starting or is having an error, review the configuration and ask the instructor for assistance if the problem persists.
+If the pod is not starting or is having an error, review the configuration.
+If the problem persists, ask your the instructor for help.